Here's what to do with a cold one (5 minutes) --and note the toasting bun.

 * Stir, then cook/simmer for another hour.

-* Scoop the beans out into bowls and top with a pat of butter.
-(Tastes mighty good --the juice too!)
+* Reheat the chilled beans, scoop them and the diced ham out into bowls, top with a pat of butter.
+(Tastes good!)

 Now you can make those bodacious, end-of-the-world Bean-Burgers:

-* Put into a flat-bottomed mixing bowl: 2 cups of well drained, cooked black beans (per the above recipe), along with a good representation of whatever's been cooked with it (onions, spices, mushrooms), 2 slices of coarse grated bread^, 1 heaping teaspoon of seasoned salt (something like: "Lemon-Pepper"), 1/2 cup all-purpose flour (add 1/4 level tsp of xanthan --if you use a home-ground, non-gluten flour).
+* Put into a flat-bottomed mixing bowl: 2 cups of well drained, cooked black beans (per the above recipe), along with a good representation of whatever's been cooked with it (onions, spices, mushrooms), 3/4 cup of all-purpose flour (add 1/4 level tsp of xanthan --if you use a home-ground, non-gluten flour), 1 heaping teaspoon of seasoned salt (something like: "Lemon-Pepper").
 Add in 1/4 cup of brown sugar (packed).
-(My first batch was without and it tasted pretty good.)
+(My first batch was without sugar and it tasted pretty good.)

 * Mix the ingredients together --which might/should look rather dry, but it gets more moist as the beans blend in.
 Rapid stamps with a potato masher should get it, but no big deal on the mixing.
 The burgers taste just as good with plenty of black beans still showing.